Back to Storyomi

 A complete OmiScript chapter.
 It shows backgrounds, character dialogue, choices, variables, conditionals, jumps, and endings all working together.

 Register before you reference.
 The engine validates your script before running it.
 Characters, backgrounds, variables, and chat IDs must all be set up in Creator Studio first — then you reference them by name in your script.
 This prevents runtime errors.
-The example below uses stranger, city_night.jpg, and $met_stranger — you'd create each of those in Studio before this script will pass validation.
+The example below uses stranger, city_night, and $met_stranger — you'd create each of those in Studio before this script will pass validation.

 chapter_one.omi

-=== Scene: The Message ===@bg city_night.jpg "It was 2 AM when the phone buzzed." player: "Who texts at this hour?"stranger: "Turn around." ?
-"What do you do?" - "Turn around slowly" player: "My hands are shaking." stranger: "Smart choice." !system set_variable met_stranger true -> Jump: The Reveal - "Ignore it" player: "Probably spam."
+## The Message// Register 'stranger' in Studio → Characters, 'city_night' in Assets → Backgrounds,// and '$met_stranger' (boolean) in Studio → Variables before running this script. @bg city_night // Narration — no speaker, shown as prose overlay"It was 2 AM when the phone buzzed." // Dialogue — speaker must be registered in Studio → Charactersplayer: "Who texts at this hour?"stranger: "Turn around." // Choice gate — player picks one branch; engine waits here?
+"What do you do?" - "Turn around slowly" player: "My hands are shaking." stranger: "Smart choice." // Session variable assignment — persisted with save slots $met_stranger = true -> The Reveal - "Ignore it" player: "Probably spam."
 "She put the phone down.
-Big mistake." -> Jump: Bad End === Scene: The Reveal ===@bg alley_night.jpg "The figure stepped into the light." ? if $met_stranger: stranger: "I knew you'd come."? else: stranger: "You shouldn't be here." stranger: "We need to talk.
-Not here." -> End === Scene: Bad End ===@bg city_night.jpg "Three hours later, she was gone." -> Game End
+Big mistake." -> Bad End ## The Reveal@bg alley_night "The figure stepped into the light." // Conditional — branches on a session variable value? if $met_stranger: stranger: "I knew you'd come."? else: stranger: "You shouldn't be here." stranger: "We need to talk.
+Not here." // @end — chapter complete, engine loads the next published chapter@end ## Bad End@bg city_night "Three hours later, she was gone." // @fin ends the entire story, not just the chapter@fin

 What this uses:ScenesBackgroundsNarrationDialogueChoicesVariablesConditionalsJumpsEnd